McDermott, Turner lead Pacers to 121-88 rout of Jazz

 Donovan Mitchell, who scores 20.6 per game, sat out his second game with bruised ribs and Utah was playing a back-to-back, but it was 19 turnovers and poor shooting that buried the Jazz and dropped their usually stellar home record to 2-6.

-"Right from the start, we established ourselves defensively," said Indiana coach Nate McMillan, whose players tied a season high with 13 steals.

-If the Jazz got past the ball pressure, Turner was there to turn away drives in the lane.
-On offense, the Pacer center made his first five shots, mostly on mid-range jumpers off pick-and-pop actions.
+Turner drew Rudy Gobert outside and made his first five shots, mostly on mid-range jumpers off pick-and-pop actions.

 Turner signed a four-year, $72 million extension in the offseason and the big man from Texas went to work earning it, dropping fat, gaining muscle and improving his shot during the summer.